byval-0/lyricit/README.md

 Lyricit is a simple command-line tool that displays lyrics from an LRC file in a karaoke-style.
 It's written in Go and supports two modes: simple line-by-line display and a character-by-character streaming mode.

+## What's the pain
+The current implementation requires the user to manually start the music and the lyricit program at the same time to have a synchronized karaoke experience.
+This can be tricky and inconvenient.

 ## Features

 *   Parses LRC files with timestamps.